-If you’ve ever edited an already-published post or page in WordPress, you may have wondered if there’s a way to save your changes without publishing immediately.
+If you’ve ever edited an already-published post or In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More in WordPress, you may have wondered if there’s a way to save your changes without publishing immediately.

 For example, let’s say you’re rewriting your About page, and you want to save your progress—but you’re not ready to overwrite the existing page just yet.